 About 16.5 million years ago, an intense period of volcanism is considered to be initiated near the borders of Nevada, Oregon, and Idaho.

 Subsequent volcanic eruptions can be traced across southern Idaho towards Yellowstone, which created present-day a number of hot springs.

-It is a fifteen-minute drive from Stanley.
+It is about a 15-minute drive from the intersection of the Mountain Village Resort in Stanley.

 Turning left to the dirt road, I parked my car and observed around.

 The rocky hill in the left side is the landmark.